-The purpose of this research project is to enhances the information flow focusing on efficient information exchange and advanced digital tools to achieve this goal.
-Furthermore, the project will highlight the relevant actors in the product realization process, focusing on the end-user’s inclusion believing that their satisfaction will bring benefits to the building and the manufacturing sectors and, indeed, to the end-user itself.
-Focusing on manufacturing and construction industries, the project will define models, guidelines, procedures and tools for information provision and will develop new digital tools to enable the information exchange between the involved parties in the building process.
+The purpose of this research project is to enhance the information flow, focusing on efficient information exchange and advanced digital tools to achieve this goal.
+Furthermore, the project will highlight the relevant actors in the product realization process, focusing on the end-user’s inclusion, believing that their satisfaction will bring benefits to the building and the manufacturing sectors and, indeed, to the end-user itself.

-• Processes modeling and information exchange between the manufacturing and building industry, focusing on light environments;
+• increase knowledge in process modelling and information exchange between the manufacturing and building industry, focusing on light environments

 Furthermore, focusing on manufacturing and construction industries, the project will define models, guidelines, procedures and tools for information provision and will develop new digital tools to enable the information exchange between the involved parties in the building process.

-The project runs for three years, from April 2019 until March 2022 and is co-funded by the Knowledge Foundation and the following partners companies.
+The project runs for three years, from April 2019 until March 2022 and is co-funded by the Knowledge Foundation and the following partner companies.

 If you would like to know more about the project, please contact the project manager Annika Moscati.